 What to do when your house has been broken into

 If your house has been broken into, it’s important to first file a report with the police and go over everything that was stolen or damaged.
-Having a security camera is a boon here, because it may capture footage of the break-in.
+This is a situation where having a security camera comes in handy: it may capture footage of the break-in.
 You should also take pictures and make detailed notes about anything that’s missing or broken.

 Afterward, file a police report.
 A police report will help increase the chances that they’ll catch the thief and that you’ll recover your stolen items.